jjhutchi/NFL-Losers-2021/NFL_losers_pool_2021.md

 1. Pick the lowest probability of winning each week
 2. Pick the lowest probability of winning each team
-3. Pick the combination of games that lead to the lowest sum of win probabilities across all the weeks.
+3. Pick the team ina given week with the largest change if they're not selected.
-4. Same as above with discounting: i.e. future weeks cost more.
+4. [TBD] Pick the combination of games that lead to the lowest sum of win probabilities across all the weeks.

 Lets compare the outcomes below, with our outcome of choice being the sum of the probability of winning.